Air Fryer Loaded Baked Potato

 What is an air fryer?

-An air fryer in a mini convection oven circulates hot air above and around your food, there are many different ones available I use a Cosori Air Fryer.
-It provides the taste and texture of frying foods like my Fish and Fries or these Air Fryer Breakfast Pockets without all the extra mess and calories, you would love Air Fryer Bacon.
-It makes chicken wings like my Old Bay Wings turn out juicy and crispy on the outside in a flash.
+An air fryer in a mini convection oven circulates hot air above and around your food.
+It provides the taste and texture of frying foods like my Fish and Fries or these Air Fryer Breakfast Pockets without all the extra mess and calories.

-Do you have to poke holes in the potato before putting them in the air fryer?
+Do you have to poke holes in the potato before putting it in the air fryer?

 How do I store leftovers?

-Storing leftover potatoes is easy like my Crispy Potato Skins just place in an airtight container and put them in the refrigerator for 3-4 days.
+Storing leftover potatoes is easy, like my Crispy Potato Skins.
+Just place them in an airtight container and put them in the refrigerator for 3-4 days.
 Reheat in the air fryer at 350 degrees until warm.
 Or dice up the cooked potatoes and fry them with a Cheesy Omelet for breakfast.

 A baked potato loaded with butter, cheese, sour cream and bacon.